sbmlteam/libsbml-build-scripts/compartment/create_python_anaconda/README.md

 * Log in to the Anaconda cloud first with `anaconda login`
 * Upload with `anaconda upload --user SBMLTeam `/home/fbergman/anaconda2/conda-bld/linux-32/python-libsbml-experimental-5.15.2-py27h115b96f_0.tar.bz2`

-The hashy thing after py27 is a Conda thing and can be ignored.
+The hashy thing after py27 is a Conda thing and can be ignored

+UPDATE:

+There are semi-automated scripts for generating conda packages for multiple Python versions.